Devon Avery is an award-winning director from London, England, currently living in Los Angeles.

-He worked with many great actors, including six months working alongside Forest Whittaker on the TV show Criminal Minds: Suspect Behavior, which helped Avery develop a greater understanding of the acting process and a more efficient method of director-actor communication.
+Avery has worked worked with many outstanding actors, including six months working with Forest Whittaker on the TV show Criminal Minds: Suspect Behavior, which helped Avery develop a greater understanding of the acting process and a more efficient method of director-actor communication.

 Avery believes story is key.
 Years spent editing video footage, both for himself and for others, has made him acutely aware of the need for efficient storytelling, and he believes that every beautifully framed shot should propel the story forward.